qualweb/core/README.md

-# QualWeb core(updated version our new monorepo https://github.com/qualweb/qualweb)
+# QualWeb core(updated version in our new monorepo https://github.com/qualweb/qualweb)

 The core allows you to perform automatic accessibility evaluations on web pages.
 It contains 3 evaluation modules: